 - Hair should be clean, tidy, appropriately styled.
 Extremes of fashion and colouring are not permitted.
-Where there is a risk to safety, hair should be tied back (eg. during sport, in labs, in DT etc) or at the instruction of a teacher. - Hair can be dyed of a natural colour. - Pupils' faces should be clean shaven.
+Where there is a risk to safety, hair should be tied back (eg. during sport, in labs, in DT etc) or at the instruction of a teacher. - Hair can be dyed of a natural colour.

+- As a College we have signed up to the Halo code.
+This explicitly protects students and staff who come to school with natural hair and protective hairstyles associated with their racial, ethnic, and cultural identities - Pupils' faces should be clean shaven.
 Pupils are expected to shave regularly and maintain a kempt appearance. - Pupils may wear plain studs or small, discreet earrings, hoops are not permitted.
-No other visible jewellery may be worn with school uniform or games kit, unless

-- specifically permitted by the Housemaster/mistress.
-Body piercings or tattoos should not be visible at any time of the day. - Nail varnish or false nails / extensions may not be worn with school uniform and students will be asked to remove these. - Hats, sunglasses and any form of headphones are not to be worn with school uniform.
+No other visible jewellery may be worn with school uniform or games kit, unless specifically permitted by the Housemaster/mistress.
+Body piercings or tattoos should not be visible at any time of the day. - Nail varnish if worn needs to be a natural colour/clear.
+False nails / extensions may not be worn with school uniform and students will be asked to remove these. - Hats, sunglasses and any form of headphones are not to be worn with school uniform.
 Headphones may not be worn whilst moving around the campus.